Biarity/Sieve/README.md

 # 🎛️ Sieve
-Sieve is a simple and extensible framework for .NET Core that **adds sorting, filtering, and pagination functionality out of the box**.
+Sieve is a simple, clean, and extensible framework for .NET Core that **adds sorting, filtering, and pagination functionality out of the box**.
 Most common use case would be for serving ASP.NET Core GET queries.

 ## Usage for ASP.NET Core